stamilselvan/Temp/README.md

 # Master Thesis
 ## Technical University of Berlin

-My Master Thesis work is carried out at Airbus Defence and Space, Ulm on the topic of **Reduction  of Radar Processing Latency.**
+My Master Thesis work is carried out at Airbus Defence and Space, Ulm titled ***Reduction  of Radar Processing Latency.***

 ####Target Architecture
 ARM Cortex A9.